How to Do Mini Workouts Throughout the Day for Fitness

 - Remember to be careful with all exercises, especially if you haven’t exercised for a long time or haven’t done a particular type of exercise before or for a long time.
 Start gently and gradually increase the intensity over time as you become fitter.

 - Make sure that you use the correct form when lifting weights or doing strength-building exercises.
 Even though you’re doing a mini workout, don’t sacrifice good body form for speed.
 It’s better to do one exercise correctly for a short time than to cram many exercises done incorrectly into the same time period.
-A little research before you incorporate an exercise into a mini workout will help prevent any injuries and enable you to keep increasing your fitness level.
+A little research before you incorporate an exercise into a workout will help prevent any injuries and enable you to keep increasing your fitness level.

 - Do a variety of exercises for interest and to exercise different parts of your body.
 Take rest days if you need them, especially if you're new to exercising.

-The Benefits of Mini Workouts
+The Benefits of Short Exercise Sessions

 © 2011 Linda Crampton